lamini-ai/lamini-examples/prompt_engineering.md

 <s>[INST] <<SYS>>\n{system_instruction}\n<</SYS>>\n\n{user_instruction} [/INST]
 ```

+To find the prompt template for each model, you can refer to the model's documentation.

 We will delve into the details of system instruction and user instruction in a later section.

 TODO: add example showing what happens if you don't use template?

+TODO: move user vs system prompts here?

 ## Task Description